 Required time: 2 hours

-Mission Point Resort’s 18-hole putting course and the adjacent Bistro on the Greens make for a relaxing post-bike ride break.
-Enjoy a tapas-inspired menu and a view worth a thousand pictures.
+Just a 10-minute walk east of downtown Mackinac Island, Mission Point Resort’s 18-hole putting course and the adjacent Bistro on the Greens make for a relaxing post-bike ride break.
+Enjoy a Mediterranean-inspired menu and a view worth a thousand pictures.
 Then get swinging on the all-grass putting course that’s carefully manicured.
-Mission Point Resort, which is a 10-minute walk east of downtown Mackinac Island, also offers scenic game rentals (think lawn bowling and croquet) as well as kite-flying.

 Plug Your Ears at Fort Mackinac